Sort

 How to choose the right compound firework

 Consider duration and shot count when choosing.
-Smaller compounds with 2 to 3 linked cakes give you a 60 to 90 second display, while larger compounds with 4 or more sections can run for two to four minutes, filling the sky with sustained colour and effects.
+Smaller compounds with 2 to 3 linked cakes give you a 60 to 90 second display, while larger compounds with 4 or more sections can run for two to seven minutes, filling the sky with sustained colour and effects.
 Compounds work brilliantly as a standalone display or as a powerful finale to a longer show.

 Compound firework safety